slerman12/BrokenWisdoms-V2-in-progress/6-Opposing-Views.md

 Much of this work was done after the six-month review and before what would’ve been the next six-month review.
 The formal termination date was 5 months after the six-month review, 3 months after Chenliang's desertion, 2 months after the would-be make-up review.
 In that time, I updated the committee as much and about everything that I could’ve, given the materials and work they requested.
 I reported to Chenliang literally-almost everything, though six-months is how long PhD students usually get to report back to a committee, and usually with security under the grad school providing wage and advisor.

-I even submitted the work to the [University of Rochester Art of Science Competition](https://docs.google.com/presentation/d/13tAT_JixcAt1-ym_0Gcw4yZ93siCoKRCwuTxYoEFWUA/edit?usp=sharing) (as a still image), asking for Michael's approval on **03/13/23** by email, 2 months before the six-month review with the brand new committee, since he headed the CS department and no student in the University of Rochester CS department had ever had a submission win the Art of Science Competition (nor mine, though I actually proposed 4 diferent artworks, and he rejected them).
+I even submitted the work to the [University of Rochester Art of Science Competition](https://docs.google.com/presentation/d/13tAT_JixcAt1-ym_0Gcw4yZ93siCoKRCwuTxYoEFWUA/edit?usp=sharing) (as a still image), asking for Michael's approval on **03/13/23** by email, 2 months before the six-month review with the brand new committee, since he headed the CS department and no student in the University of Rochester CS department had ever had a submission win the Art of Science Competition, nor mine, though I actually proposed 4 different artworks, and he rejected them (also on email).

+> ### $\Huge &#8220;$
+They are mostly NOT technical diagrams but rather images that look like “real” art but come from scientific pursuits.
+> ### $\Huge &#8221;$
+> &ensp;&ensp;- **03/13/2023**

+My original planned submission candidates were more technical, but beautiful diagrams that I'm more proud of overall.

+Chenliang proposed the submission I went with, and I made it quickly afterwards:

+> ### $\Huge &#8220;$
+> I agree with Michael.
+>
+> Sam: one idea is to tell a story (in a picture) of the Bittle Bots trained by your UnifiedML.
+> ### $\Huge &#8221;$
+> &ensp;&ensp;- **03/13/2023**

 Well prior to that, another student set up [these training environments in Chenliang's lab]() [To do: add photos to main Github repo], hoping to work on the idea as well after I proposed it, had Chenliang order the bots, and described the methodology—and Chenliang had wanted to apply it to a fire-fighting proof-of-concept (like a fire-fighter dog, but now in retrospect, that's a good pun for after my being fired).